vwkd/goose/Functionality.md

 This page explains how goose works in more detail.
 If you just want to see the available configurations, see [README](./README.md)

+It uses pure JavaScript templates for maximum flexibility.
+You don't have to learn another template language.

+It doesn't inject any JavaScript, styles, or markup into your files.

 ## Overview